Moreno Valley USD Settles Student Bullying Case for $27 Million

 The victim’s family plans to donate his organs to other children.

-A cell phone video of the September 16 bullying attack shows the victim, identified only as Diego, being punched in the face by one boy.
+A cell phone video of the September 16 bullying attack shows the victim, identified as Diego Stolz, 13, being punched in the face by one boy.
 As he stumbles, another boy appears to hit Diego.
 When the victim hit the ground, his head also struck a concrete pillar, reports CBS Los Angeles.

 Both of the alleged attackers have been arrested.
 The Riverside County District Attorney’s Office has charged both juveniles with assault by means of force likely to produce great bodily injury, reports CBS Los Angeles.